jakubfalenczyk/Gothic_UnlockAll/README.md

 SkipDoors=0

-// Set this to 1 if you don’t want the mod to work on doors.
+// Set this to 1 if you donâ€™t want the mod to work on doors.
 By default, the same button unlocks both chests and doors.